Out-of-Sight Embodied Agents: Multimodal Tracking, Sensor Fusion, and Trajectory Forecasting: Conclusion

 \ifCLASSOPTIONcaptionsoff

 \fi

 { }

-\begin{IEEEbiography}[{ }]{Haichao Zhang, Student Member, IEEE)} is currently pursuing the Ph.D. degree in Computer Engineering with the Department of Electrical and Computer Engineering, Northeastern University, USA.
-He received the M.S. degree in Computer Science and Technology from Zhejiang University, China, in 2021, and the B.E. degree in Telecommunication Engineering from Tiangong University, China, in 2018.
-His research interests include generative models for trajectory prediction in autonomous driving, multimodal large language models, and image and video synthesis.
-He has served as reviewers for leading conferences and journals, including MM, CVPR, ICML, NeurIPS, ICLR, AISTATS, IJCAI, TPAMI and TKDD.
-He interned as a Research Scientist Intern at Amazon AWS AI Labs and Tencent.
-He was a recipient of the ACM Multimedia Travel Grant Award, the First Prize in the National Biomedical Engineering Innovative Design Competition, etc. \end{IEEEbiography}
+\begin{IEEEbiography}[{ }]{Haichao Zhang, Student Member, IEEE} is a Ph.D. candidate in Computer Engineering with the Department of Electrical and Computer Engineering at Northeastern University, USA.
+He received the M.S. degree from Zhejiang University, China, in 2021.
+His research interests lie in generative AI for computer vision, with a particular focus on vision--language models, video understanding and generation, world models, and trajectory and motion prediction and planning.
+His work centers on token-efficient dense video understanding and world modeling for applications in AI-assisted content creation, autonomous systems, and robotics.
+He has held research internships at Meta Reality Labs Research, LinkedIn Video AI, Amazon AWS AI Labs, and Tencent.
+He serves as an area chair for the ICLR ES-Reasoning Workshop and the CVPR MMRAgI Workshop, and as a reviewer for NeurIPS, IJCAI, ACM MM, ICLR, ECCV, ICCV, ICML, AISTATS, TPAMI, and TIP. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Yi Xu, Student Member, IEEE} received the BS and MS degrees from Xi’an Jiaotong University in 2017 and 2020 respectively.
 Currently he is working toward the PhD degree with Northeastern University.
 His current research interests are machine learning, computer vision, pattern recognition, and their applications to intelligent systems. \end{IEEEbiography}